brienze1/crypto-robot-data-digest/README.md

 ### Output

-Since this is an async application there is no output to be received, but events are generated accordingly to the data received, the events should have an indication to BUY or SELL
+Since this is an async application there is no output to be received, but events are generated accordingly to the data received, the events should have an indication to BUY or SELL.

 Example of how the line should look like: